What is the SSAT?

 An SSAT scaled score may have a different percentile rank from year to year, depending on the pool of students who take the SSAT, and the SSAT percentile ranks should not be compared to those you may receive on other types of standardized tests, because each test is taken by a different group of students.

 The SSAT norm group is highly competitive; your results are compared only with other students (same grade/ gender) who take the SSAT to apply for admission to some of the most selective independent schools in the country.

 The SSAT Candidate Handbook sets forth all of the policies and procedures that apply to the Secondary School Admission Test (SSAT).
 The Handbook includes policies and procedures for examination registration and scheduling, examination administration, scoring, retesting, violations, investigations, errors, and dispute resolution.
 The policies and procedures in the Handbook help protect SSAT examination content, maintain the integrity of the school application process, and ensure test fairness and validity for all candidates.

-All candidates and their parents or legal guardians must read and familiarize themselves with the Handbook and must agree to all of the policies and procedures contained therein.
+All candidates and their parents or legal guardians must read and familiarize themselves with the Handbook and agree to all of the policies and procedures contained therein.
 All policies and procedures contained in the Handbook are part of the SSAT Candidate Agreement, the text of which is also included in the Handbook.
-The SSAT is made available to candidates exclusively under the terms of the Agreement, which constitutes a legally binding agreement between the SSATB, on the one hand, and candidates and their parents or legal guardians, on the other hand.
+The SSAT is made available to candidates exclusively under the terms of the Agreement, which constitutes a legally binding agreement between the Enrollment Management Association, on the one hand, and candidates and their parents or legal guardians, on the other hand.